Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 Application

-Applications and all supporting documentation must be submitted by 11:59PM Eastern Time December 3, 2024.
+Applications and all supporting documentation must be submitted by 11:59PM Eastern Time December 3, 2025.
 You must submit the online application, and the application must be supported by:

-- Your 2023 federal tax return or an affidavit of non-filing
+• Your 2024 federal tax return or an affidavit of non-filing

-If you did not, and were not required to file a 2023 tax return, please attach a separate sheet with the following statement: “I hereby declare that by federal law I am not required to file, and did not file a federal income tax return for the 2023 tax year and therefore cannot supply a copy to the Law School Financial Aid Office as required.”
+If you did not, and were not required to file a 2024 tax return, please attach a separate sheet with the following statement: “I hereby declare that by federal law I am not required to file, and did not file a federal income tax return for the 2024 tax year and therefore cannot supply a copy to the Law School Financial Aid Office as required.”
 Please sign and date the statement.

-All supporting documentation (employer certification forms, copies of monthly billing statements, and tax return or affidavit of non-filing) as well as a complete online application must reach the Financial Aid Office or be postmarked by December 3, 2024.
+All supporting documentation (employer certification forms, copies of monthly billing statements, and tax return or affidavit of non-filing) as well as a complete online application must reach the Financial Aid Office or be postmarked by December 3, 2025.
 Applications received after the deadline will not be considered.

 Disbursement

-In late February and July, Michigan Law will disburse to eligible recipients lump sum payments for which the applicant qualifies.
+In March and July, Michigan Law will disburse to eligible recipients lump sum payments for which the applicant qualifies.
 Before the July disbursement, applicants must submit a certification form confirming that all covered loans are not delinquent or in default, and that the loans have not been deferred, put into forbearance, or had arrangements made for lower loan payments since the initial application was completed.
 In addition, we require affirmation that no changes in the participant’s financial or employment circumstances have occurred since submission of the application.
 Applicants should be prepared to make their January, February, and July loan payments prior to receiving their disbursements from Michigan Law.
 Eligibility for those months will be included in the disbursements.

 Participation in the program constitutes assumption of the legal obligation to repay all unforgiven loans provided through this program.
 All participants will be required to sign a promissory note to this effect prior to disbursement.
 Please see forgiveness below for more information.